OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

 measured or an appropriate layer creation option is used.
 When a shapefile which may have measured geometries is opened, the first shape is examined and if it uses measures, the geometry type of the layer is set accordingly.
-This behaviour can be changed with the ADJUST_GEOM_TYPE open option.
+This behavior can be changed with the ADJUST_GEOM_TYPE open option.

 MultiPatch files are read and each patch geometry is turned into a TIN